definitelynotguru/definitelynotguru/README.md

 ### About Me

-- I build personal tools and scripts to solve problems and experiment with ideas
+- I build personal tools and scripts to solve problems and experiment with ideas.
-- I use game-like simulations to understand how real-world systems work
+- I use game-like simulations to understand how real-world systems work.
 - Currently diving deeper into JavaScript, Python, TypeScript, and C#
-- Most of my work is experimental and stays private -- what you see here is just the surface
+- Most of my work is experimental and stays private -- what you see here is just the surface.
-- Comfortable with Luau from Roblox projects, branching out to other languages
+- Comfortable with Luau from Roblox projects, branching out to other languages.

 ---